CrunchyData/pgnodemx/README.md

 ```
 SELECT cgroup_mode();
 ```
 * Returns the current cgroup mode.
-Possible values are "legacy", "unified", and "hybrid".
-These correspond to cgroup v1, cgroup v2, and mixed, respectively.
+Possible values are "legacy", "unified", "hybrid", and "disabled".
+These correspond to cgroup v1, cgroup v2, mixed, and disbled, respectively.

 ### Determine if Running Containerized
 ```